MONEI

 What is a PSP (Payment Service Provider)?

-In this article, you’ll learn exactly what a payment service provider is, the types of PSPs available, the advantages of using a PSP, and the differences between a PSP and Virtual POS.
+In this article, you’ll learn exactly what a payment service provider is, the types available, the advantages of using one, and the differences between a PSP, a payment gateway, and a Virtual POS.

 Table of contents